linode/apl-api/README.md

 For local development copy `.env.sample` to `.env.dev` and copy `otomi-stack/.secrets` from company secrets storage.

-Use `DISABLE_AUTH=1` env to disable authorization.
-Use `DISABLE_SYNC=1` to disable pushing changes to git remote branch

-For production environment export the same variables with proper values.

 # Git

 Git is used as the persistent storage for otomi-stack values.